liquidevz/Rangaone_Finance/DOCKER-DEPLOYMENT.md

 ### Prerequisites
 - Docker Desktop installed and running
 - Git (for cloning)
-- Your `.env.production` file with all required environment variables
+- Your `.env` file with all required environment variables

 ### One-Command Deployment